sindresorhus/eslint-plugin-unicorn/docs/rules/no-default-parameter-options.md

 # Enforce the use of object spreading instead of passing default parameters with an object

 Default parameters should not be passed to a function through an object.
 The `options = {a: false}` parameter works fine if only used with one option.
-As soon as additional options are added, you risk replacing the whole `options = {a: false, b: true}` object when passing only one options `{a: true}`.
+As soon as additional options are added, you risk replacing the whole `options = {a: false, b: true}` object when passing only one option: `{a: true}`.
 For this reason, object spreading should be used instead.

 ## Fail